UIUC-iSchool-DataViz/is445_spring2022/week09/index.md

     link: https://raw.githubusercontent.com/UIUC-iSchool-DataViz/is445_spring2021/master/week08/data/mobility.csv
 ---

-# Iodide and Intro to Javascript
+# Starboard and Intro to Javascript

-Using Iodide to publish in Python and an introduction to Javascript.
+Using Starboard to publish in Python and an introduction to Javascript.

 <!--
 ## Downloads & Links